-In something of a departure from my usual focus, I'd like to consider the god of moderate Christians rather than that of the Christian extremists.
+In something of a departure from my usual focus, I'd like to consider the god of liberal to moderate Christians rather than that of the Christian extremists.
 Why?
 I suppose I find this god a bit more interesting in this context.

 We can dispense so easily with the Christian extremists' god by pointing out that no god behaving in the way this one is depicted in the Christian bible deserves any sort of worship.
 This is an angry, cruel, and even jealous god.
 It is an infantile representation of the worst of the human psyche.
 Imagine an angry 2-year-old with unlimited power having a bad day.